safiyyah976/sparkhacks2026/README.md

 # LoopedIn

-# Find clubs to get involved with and discover vendors to collab with.

-LoopedIn connects students with student-run organizations on campus and allows organizations to connect with vendors for their events.
-Users can search, filter by tags, and "heart" their favorite clubs to pin them to their personal dashboard.
+# Campus Club Discovery & Sponsor Connection Platform

+# Built in 48 hours at UIC's SparkHacks 2026 — connecting students, organizations, and sponsors all in one place.

+Finding clubs at a big university shouldn't be a guessing game, and securing sponsors for your org shouldn't depend on who you know.
+LoopedIn was born out of our own experiences as students joining and leading campus organizations at UIC, where we noticed two recurring problems: students struggle to discover clubs that match their interests, and student organizations struggle to connect with sponsors and vendors for their events.
+LoopedIn is a centralized web platform that solves both.
+Students can browse and save clubs they love, organizations can showcase what they need, and sponsors can discover orgs that align with their interests — all from a single hub!

 # Features